jannsta1/pyx4/readme.md

 # Purpose
 This package enables the control of an autonomous aerial vehicle (UAV) that uses [pixhawk](https://pixhawk.org/) hardware as a flight control unit (FCU).
 It has been developed with the [PX4](https://px4.io/) flight stack in mind.
+The original purpose was for simulating insect inspired behaviours, traditional waypoints can be combined with more complex "behaviours".
 It is intended for use with projects that make use of a companion computer.
 Some key features are:
+* Extends PX4 ROS/GAZEBO simulation or can be run on a companion computer.
 * Built using ROS middleware - therefore provides an easy interfaces to other robotics packages.
-* No need to modify code in the flight control system - therefore no risk of affecting a vehicle's stability.
+* No need to modify code in the FCU - therefore no risk of affecting the target vehicle's stability and no need to rebuild Firmware for each update.
 * Built with python

 # Installation (for Ubuntu OS)